What is a stomach tumor?

 The reason why a particular pet may develop this, or any other tumor or cancer, is not straightforward.
 Very few tumors and cancers have a single known cause.
 Most seem to be caused by a complex mix of risk factors, some environmental and some genetic or hereditary.
 In the case of stomach tumors, age, sex, and breed appear to be risk factors.

 Stomach tumors tend to develop in older dogs and cats.
-Males are generally at higher risk than females, both for benign and malignant tumors.
+Males are at higher risk than females, both for benign and malignant tumors.
 Certain breeds are at an increased risk, including Beagles for leiomyoma, and Chow Chows, Rough Collies, Staffordshire Terriers, Belgian Shepherds, Norwegian Lundehunds, and Dutch Tervueren Shepherds for adenocarcinoma.
 This may indicate a genetic predisposition.
-Siamese cats also appear to be predisposed to adenocarcinoma.
+Siamese cats also appear predisposed to adenocarcinoma.

 In dogs, gastric adenocarcinoma has been linked to the long term feeding of nitrosamines (a type of chemical found in many foods) in the diet.